 This seminar introduces political economic methods of understanding processes of urbanization as well as current debates within the fields of urban geography and urban planning.
 Contemporary trends in urban development are analyzed using different critical theoretical toolkits such as Marxism, racial capitalism, and feminist geography.
 Three term hours.
 Winter.
 D. Cohen.

 GPHY 887 The Geography of Health and Health Care

 In a seminar format, selected themes in the geography of health and health care are examined.
 Epidemiological and social theories, analytic methods, and planning and policy implications of health and health care are emphasized.
-Three term-hours; Fall.
-M. Rosenberg.
+Three term-hours; Not offered 2023-2024.

 GPHY 889 The Geography of Citizenship

 An examination of recent changes in the Canadian population and the social/spatial negotiation of citizenship.
 As Canadian society becomes more diverse, new concepts of citizenship and new developments in human rights provision counter historic forms of oppression ('race', class, gender), to result in changes that are mediated by public policy initiatives, citizenship movements, and the reorganization of capital.
 Key concepts: citizenship, multiculturalism, migration, racialization, gender, transnationalism, globalization, democracy.
 Three term-hours.
-Not offered 2021-22.
+Fall.
+K Fevrier.

-Selected specialized topics in earth system science.
+Selected advanced studies in earth system science.
 Normally, this course will take the form of a reading course in the area of the instructor's expertise.
 Three term-hours.
-Not offered 2021-22.

 GPHY 899 Master's Thesis Research